A small daily writing habit can make thoughts easier to notice before the day moves on.

-Daily journaling does not have to mean writing pages every morning with perfect handwriting and a candle burning beside you.
-It can be three lines on your phone, five minutes in a notebook, or a messy paragraph before bed.
+Daily journaling can be much smaller than the polished version people imagine.
+Three lines on your phone, five minutes in a notebook, or a messy paragraph before bed can be enough.

 The point is to create a small, repeatable space where you can notice what is happening inside your life before the day rushes past.
 If you want the broader benefits first, start with the benefits of journaling for emotional health.